Combination of card Three of Pentacles and card The Hermit

 Combination of reversed card Three of Pentacles and reversed card The Hermit

-Both cards are reversed – the Hermit and the Three of Pentacles.
-Like a recluse who has abandoned the wisdom of solitude and now struggles to work with a team that doesn't understand him.
-No self-discovery, no collaboration.
-A person flees from themselves into a collective, but finds no support there.
-It's a dead end where alienation is amplified by work failures.
-The cards suggest: you can't build healthy relationships with others until you establish a dialogue with yourself.
+Both cards reversed – the Hermit and Three of Pentacles.
+Picture a hermit who's ditched the wisdom of solitude but can't figure out how to work with a team that doesn't get them.
+No self-discovery, no real collaboration.
+Someone's running from themselves into group work, only to find zero support there.
+It's a dead end where loneliness gets worse thanks to work disasters.
+The cards are clear: you can't build solid relationships with others until you sort things out with yourself first.